jcamposforner/jcamposforner.github.io/_posts/2025-06-05-address-normalization-project.md

 **Machine learning models** would likely be **too slow** for real-time processing and require constant retraining when new address formats appear.
 Plus, they're overkill for what is fundamentally a structured parsing problem.

-What actually worked was a **graph-based tokenizer** with fuzzy matching, fast enough for production and flexible enough to handle addresses.
+What actually worked was a **graph-based tokenizer** with fuzzy matching.

 ## Architecture Overview